RJ Barrett Player Props: Knicks vs. Celtics

 RJ Barrett Insights vs. the Celtics

+- Barrett is averaging 5.3 three-point field goal attempts per game this season, which is 13.5% of his team's tries from beyond the arc.

-- Barrett's opponents, the Celtics, have a middling offensive tempo, ranking 19th in the NBA with 101.8 possessions per game, while his Knicks rank 15th in possessions per game with 100.9.
+- Barrett's opponents, the Celtics, have a neutral offensive tempo, averaging 101.7 possessions per game, while his Knicks average 100.9 per game, which ranks 13th among NBA teams.

-- On defense, the Celtics have given up 112.1 points per game, which is seventh-best in the league.
+- On defense, the Celtics have allowed 112.1 points per game, which is eighth-best in the NBA.

-- On the boards, the Celtics are 16th in the league, allowing 43.5 rebounds per contest.
+- The Celtics are the 15th-ranked team in the NBA, allowing 43.4 rebounds per contest.

-- The Celtics are the fourth-ranked team in the league, allowing 23.0 assists per contest.
+- The Celtics are the second-ranked team in the league, allowing 22.9 assists per game.

-- Conceding 11.7 made 3-pointers per contest, the Celtics are the eighth-ranked team in the league.
+- Looking at 3-pointers, the Celtics have given up 11.7 makes per game, eighth in the league.

 RJ Barrett vs. the Celtics